Muddy Bridge Branch (MB-01 and MB-02)

 MB-02 Summary of Insects Collected by Sample Year:

-Site MB-01: The site was fished in 2018, 2020, and 2022, receiving a FIBI score of 4.0 (“Good“) in 2022 after receiving “Fair” ratings in the previous sampling years.
-Ten different species were observed in 2022, with tessellated darter (Etheostoma olmstedi) and white sucker (Catostomus commersonii) being the most abundant.
+Site MB-01: The site received a FIBI score of 4.33 (“Good“) in 2024.
+FIBI scores for the site have been in either the “Fair” or “Good” categories in all four of the years it has been sampled.
+Ten different species were observed in 2024, with tessellated darter (Etheostoma olmstedi) and white sucker (Catostomus commersonii) being the most abundant.
 Twelve different fish species in total have been found at this site since 2018.
-Also, the number of individual fish has increased nearly threefold from between 2018 and 2022.

 MB-01 Summary of Fish Collected by Sample Year: